Guote/front-end-challenge/README.md

 ## Extra work #2
 - App should look good in all window sizes ✔️
-- Add unit or integration tests 〽️
+- Add unit or integration tests ✔️
-Even though I have some experience testing components, I couldn't invest as much time as I would have liked to prove myself.
-I added test to the helper funtions I used for managing logic, but I got stuck trying to set up jest to work with redux in typescript and could not create tests for the components.
+There are a couple of tests fot helper functions, selectors and full components.
+Getting this to work made me tear up.
 - Add some micro interactions and animations ✔️
 I would say that the added animations are functional, although not that pretty.
 Just enough for the user to have some feedback.
 - Be careful about accessibility 〽️
 I probably could have made the typhographies a little bit easier on the eyes.
 - Be careful about your markup semantics 〽️
 I was aware of this for most of the journey, but I think I could have done a better job.

-# First things to improve
+# First thing to improve

-- Number one would be to get jest to work with redux in typescript and add some component tests.
-I got an extra day just for this and could not make it.
+- I don't think I'm taking advantage of Next.js capabilities.
+There is a warning coming from the original repository in which server and client side classnames for one of the components don't match, but I wasn't able to fix it.

 # Some thoughts and hiccups in the way